Historical Sound Recordings

 After the war and marriage, Dr. Klein worked in England and on the continent as an actor and producer/director of plays.
 He was the first American to be appointed to the directing staff of the Royal Academy of Dramatic Arts in London, where Laurence Olivier came to watch him perform.

-Luce Klein studied at the University in Lyons, France during the war, and then later completed her PhD in Comparative Literature in 1969 at Columbia University in New York.
-Her book, "Portrait de la Juive dans la litterature francaise" (The role of the Jewish French woman in French literature) is considered the seminal book on the topic in almost 200 international libraries.
+Luce Klein studied at the University in Lyon, France during the war, and then later completed her PhD in Comparative Literature in 1969 at Columbia University in New York.
+Her book, "Portrait de la Juive dans la littérature française" (Portrait of the Jewish Woman in French Literature) is considered the seminal book on the topic in almost 200 international libraries.

 Together, both Luce and Arthur Klein collaborated on writing articles in French and English on Dramatic Arts, translating plays, and directing, acting, and producing several theatrical productions which toured throughout Europe.